-How to Protect Excel Worksheet?
+How to Protect a Worksheet in Excel?

 The purpose of protecting Excel worksheets is to either prevent unauthorized users from accessing the file or to make only certain sheets/cells editable.

-Protect Excel Worksheet Data: Encrypt with Password
+How to Protect a Worksheet in Excel: Encrypt with Password

 Excel provides various tools to prevent accidental changes to the data contained within a file.

 If you’re working with confidential data, it is critical for the file to be encrypted with a password.